 This is a mixed methods study exploring first time mothers' and fathers' eperiences of fetal imaging (ultrasound and MRI) , and the effect it may have on the developing parent-fetal relationship.
 Currently in its first year, the project has received funding from the College of Radiographers and the Reseacrh Sustainability Fund at City, University of London.
 This project is a collaboration between two London universities; bringing together the work of the CMCHR at City, University of London and the Perinatal Imaging Department at King's College London.
 It is being supervised by Prof.Susan Ayers, Dr.Christina Malamatenious and Prof.Mary Rutherford.

-This project started in August 2019 and desired end date is November 2020, funded by Parent-Infant Foundation.
+This project started in September 2019 and has received verbal extension from funder to continue to November 2020, funded by Parent-Infant Foundation.
 Together with Baby is a parent-infant mental health service provided by Essex Partnership University Foundation Trust.
 We have been funded to evaluate the implementation of this service and answer the question - what factors enable and hinder its implementation?
 To answer this question, we are conducting a multi-method process evaluation, interviewing numerous stakeholders, clinicians providing the service and families receiving the service.
 We are also analysing quantitative data such as referral rates and intervention efficacy.